shepherdingelectrons/ATtiny85Mario/README.md

 # ATtiny85Mario
+A project (that will be detailed) on my blog: https://shepherdingelectrons.blogspot.com/ **TinyMario**
-**TinyMario**: Mario-style game with sound effects and music on twin OLED displays driven by ATtiny85 AVR
+Mario-style game with sound effects and music on twin OLED displays driven by ATtiny85 AVR

 - OLED code is derived from bitbang2's super fast code: https://github.com/bitbank2/oled_turbo